Quarkyonic Neutron Stars as Candidates for the GW230529 Mass-Gap Object: Introduction

 Understanding whether matter at supranuclear densities can sustain stars above $2.5\,M_\odot$ requires reliable theoretical models of the EOS.
 At densities a few times the nuclear saturation density, baryonic degrees of freedom may coexist with deconfined quarks, leading to a gradual crossover rather than a sharp first–order transition \cite{McLerran2019,PhysRevD.102.023021,Dey2024}.
 This description, commonly referred to as quarkyonic matter, provides a unified framework in which both hadronic and quark components contribute to the pressure \cite{Dey2024}.
+In the present work, quarkyonic matter is implemented in a quarkyonic-inspired crossover framework, rather than as a sharp first-order phase transition.
+The formulation of quarkyonic matter is commonly understood as involving both nucleonic and quark degrees of freedom treated as effective quasi-particles, with a smooth crossover transition connecting the two regimes as the density increases.
+While nucleons remain the relevant effective degrees of freedom at low and intermediate densities and are governed by the same RMF interactions, the crossover construction provides a physically motivated way to incorporate additional pressure support from quark degrees of freedom at higher densities.
+Because the crossover is implemented in a thermodynamically consistent manner, the resulting high-density EOS should be regarded as an effective, crossover-modified realization of quarkyonic-inspired stiffening, rather than as an unchanged asymptotic quarkyonic phase.
+The crossover therefore does not represent a sudden change in nucleon interactions, but rather a gradual modification of the effective EOS as quark dynamics become relevant.
 The resulting EOS is typically stiffer than purely hadronic models at high density, allowing for larger maximum masses without violating causality.
 In this work, we analyze the quarkyonic EOS within the relativistic mean–field (RMF) approach and examine the corresponding mass–radius (M–R) relations of compact stars.
 We aim to determine whether such EOS models can produce stable configurations within the GW230529 mass range.
 By comparing the predicted M–R curves with the observed mass window, we assess the possibility that quarkyonic stars can populate the compact object mass gap and thus provide a viable explanation for the massive component observed in GW230529.